-Fishery monitoring program - DMR will initiate port sampling to collect catch, effort and biological data from the sea cucumber fishery in 2007.
-Growth studies will be conducted by placing sea cucumbers in cages in Boothbay Harbor and Lamoine to provide data needed for a stock assessment.
+Fishery monitoring program - DMR will continue a port sampling initiative to collect catch, effort and biological data from the sea cucumber fishery in 2008.
+Work will be done on trying to develop a protocol for evaluating maturity from a subsample of animals collected during the port sampling process.
+Growth studies will be conducted by placing sea cucumbers in cages in Boothbay Harbor and Lamoine to provide data needed for a stock assessment purposes.